 Will House Prices Ever Go Down?

-Are Housing Prices Going To Come Down?
+Are Property Prices Going Down?

 Why Are Housing Prices High?

 Why have housing prices soared to their current levels?
 Let’s walk through some of the factors that can contribute to high housing prices.

 One of the main factors in rising home prices is that there simply aren’t enough homes out there to meet the demand.
 According to NAR, the country’s total housing inventory at the end of July 2023 was 1.11 million units.
 That’s down 13.6% from the same month last year.